 - Stabilo Easy Original – The original ergonomic pen

-- Stabilo Easy Metallics – Metallic effect finish & can be personalised with a laser engraved name.
+- Stabilo Easy Metallics – Metallic effect finish & can be personalized with a laser engraved name.

 - Stabilo Easy Marbled Colours – the latest addition with each pen having a unique marbled effect.

 If you prefer a more traditional wooden pencil then the Stabilo Easygraph pencil is an ideal choice.
-The pencil has a triangular shaped barrel and unique non-slip mouldings available in both left and right-handed versions which allow you to grip the pencil in a relaxed position.
+The pencil has a triangular-shaped barrel and unique non-slip moldings available in both left and right-handed versions which allow you to grip the pencil in a relaxed position.

-The Zebra Sarasa Porus fine liner pens contain Zebra’s latest rapid dry quick-drying ink to prevent smearing and smudging, it is also acid-free & water resistant.
-The pen has a 0.8 mm needle tip and is ideal for making precise lines as well as drawing and colouring.
+The Zebra Sarasa Porus fine liner pens contain Zebra’s latest rapid dry quick-drying ink to prevent smearing and smudging, it is also acid-free & water-resistant.
+The pen has a 0.8 mm needle tip and is ideal for making precise lines as well as drawing and coloring.

-Zebra Sarasa needle tip fine liner pens are available in five colours which are black, blue, green, red and violet.
-They are also available in a pack of eight which contains 3 extra colours which are orange, pink & light blue.
+Zebra Sarasa needle tip fine liner pens are available in five colors which are black, blue, green, red and violet.
+They are also available in a pack of eight which contains 3 extra colors which are orange, pink & light blue.